Regular and Irregular Verbs Worksheets

 It’s also important to note that some verbs can be both regular and irregular, depending on their meaning and usage.
 For example, “learn” can be regular in the present tense (“learn”) but irregular in the past tense (“learned” or “learnt”).

-How to transform verbs in the present tense to their past tense form
+Transforming verbs in the present to their past tense form

 The rules for changing present tense to past tense depend on the type of verb.
 Here are the general rules for regular verbs: